mikemiksch/seattle-201d16/class-07-oop-constructors-tables/lab/README.md

-# Pat's Salmon Cookies - Day 2 Lab Assignment
+# Assignment Overview: Lab for Class 7 - Pat's Salmon Cookies

+**Today's work is done solo.
+I want you all to have the basis for your Cookie Store built before pairing up!**

+Today's working branch will be `tuesday-tables`.

 ## Implement a Constructor Function